LightningK0ala/nostr-indexer/README.md

 > WARNING: This project is still under heavy development.
+There are many features still missing and no security audits have been made.
 Use at your own risk.

-# nostr-indexer
+# 🔍 nostr-indexer

 An indexer for nostr events that can be installed as an npm package for your backend projects.
-It can be used to build:
+It can be used as a backbone to build:

-- Lightweight data bank / node for your nostr data along with the people you follow / interact with (eg. through DMs).
-This can easily run on a device like a raspberry pi or be integrated into an umbrel node.
+- Lightweight node for your personal nostr data and social graph.
 - REST / GraphQL / tRPC backend to power a lightweight client application.
 - Event notification system.
+- AI powered content filter (block dic pics)
-- etc...
+- ...?

+nostr-indexer abstracts the connections and subscriptions made to relays and provides a simple interface to configure + retrieve data from the indexer.
+Data is stored in an sqlite database and available to be queried using SQL or built-in functions.

-## Why?
+## 🤷‍♂️ Why?

 Almost all nostr clients currently are communicating with relays directly.
-This can pose several problems like:
+This can be problematic:

-- The data you care about is not immediately available when you open your client, this isn't great UX for what users expect from modern social media applications.
+- Data you care about is not immediately available, when you open most of the existing apps, data trickles in.
-- Even if clients can sync in the background, issues like battery consumption, network bandwidth, storage crop up.
-- Without background syncing, notifications can't be easily implemented without relying on third parties.
-- Relay query language is very limited for things like figuring out your DM contact list.
+- Background syncing is hard to implement in some cases (eg. web / PWAs) and will put a strain on mobile device's battery life, bandwidth and storage.
-- The experience across multiple devices will vary because there isn't a single source of truth for your data.
+- There is no single source of truth for your data and social graph so your experience on different devices can be inconsistent.
+- Notifications are harder to implement without relying on third parties.
-- DX can be greatly simplified if we can rely on common data fetching patterns other than just websockets.
+- Developer experience can be simplified if we can fetch data using common patterns like REST, GraphQL, tRPC...

-- etc...
+nostr-indexer will be useful for those who want to build something that can take the computational load of sorting their nostr data, is always on and available on a server (locally or remotely).

-## Getting Started
+## 🚀 Getting Started

 ### 1. Installation